Trapt: Social media use

 Many publications have taken note of the band's unusual use of social media accounts, run by Brown, often to lash out and attack others, something not often done from official band accounts.
 Music website MetalSucks noted in 2015 that the band's official Facebook account made lengthy posts criticizing viewers of Keeping Up with the Kardashians, which devolved into the account swearing and berating commenters.
 The comment also included homophobic insults towards internet musician Rob Scallon, whom the band had feuded with on social media earlier in the year over the unauthorized and unattributed use of Scallon's videos.
 In 2017, Brown insulted commenters who disagreed with his defense of former President Trump's dismissal of James Comey, and then again later in the year with critics of Brown's stance that institutional racism does not exist.
+Brown initially expressed regret for his comments, saying "I think the biggest thing you have to do for yourself is collect yourself and realize that you’re in a position where people are looking up to you.
+You do have to be the bigger person, no doubt."

 In March 2020, Metal Injection, The A.V.
 Club, and Slate all reported that the band's Twitter account had gone on a week-long effort of arguing with and insulting people.
 It began with insults of civil rights activist and bishop Talbert W. Swan II and accusations of having a "victim mentality".
 The comments then expanded into areas such as defending the Unite the Right rally, calling people "nerds", challenging the existence of white privilege in society, supporting Trump's "Chinese virus" rhetoric in reference to the COVID-19 pandemic, and fat-shaming women.
 Loudwire noted that many notable bands and musicians later responded to counter or ridicule the claims.
 Brown later used the band account to threaten legal action against an unflattering parody account assuming Trapt's identity, but dropped the issue on the same day once the account altered its Twitter handle to make the parody clearer.
 In May 2020, Brown threatened legal action against multiple Change.org petitions to keep the band's music off of the upcoming Tony Hawk's Pro Skater 1 + 2 re-release, even though the band's music never appeared on the originals nor was announced for the remaster.
 In the same month, Brown used the band's account to partially blame George Floyd for his own death.